-The Chancellor's Office will provide prompt written acknowledgement of the receipt of the appeal to the appealing Party, and will provide written notification of the appeal, including a copy of the appeal, to the non-appealing Party and the campus Title IX Coordinator/DHR Administrator.
-The notice will include the right of the non-appealing Party and the campus to provide a response to the appeal within 10 Working Days of the date of the notice.
+The Civil Rights Appeals Unit will provide prompt written acknowledgement of the receipt of the appeal to the appealing Party, and will provide written notification of the appeal, including a copy of the appeal, to the non-appealing Party and the campus Title IX Coordinator/DHR Administrator.
+The notice will include the right of the non-appealing Party and the University to provide a response to the appeal within 10 Working Days of the date of the notice.
 The appeal response will be limited to 3,500 words, excluding exhibits.
-Any response to the appeal received by the Chancellor's Office will be provided to the appealing Party for informational purposes only.
+Any response to the appeal received by the Civil Rights Appeals Unit will be provided to the appealing Party for informational purposes only.